 Wednesdays are Commonwealth at 8:30 to 12:30.
 They eat lunch there, and Aimee teaches a class of 10-12 year old boys.
-It’s called the Freedom Fighters.
+It's called the Freedom Fighters.
 Last semester they learned about the Civil War and read books about that time period.
 This semester they are learning about the American Indians, reading books, and doing activities.
-Afterwards they come home and regroup and head out to horseback riding lessons.
+Afterward they come home and regroup and head out to horseback riding lessons.

 Truthfully, dinner on Tuesdays is usually Taco Tuesday because she doesn't get out of school until 4 pm.
 On those days, she is grateful for crummy drive-thru Mexican food.
 Wednesdays are usually crockpot dinners.
 The rest of the time, they’re pretty OK on making dinners.
 Every night they always have a family reading (where Aimee reads aloud) at night before bed.

 How Does This Homeschooling Mom Get It All Done?